nickmontfort/curveship-js/README.md

 The system was originally developed with advanced users, such as researchers and author/programmers, in mind.
 While Curveship-js is now a much more preliminary implementation, it can be used for creative work and for teaching and learning about narrative theory.
 Programming a Curveship-js story file requires that an author follow some formal rules, but does not demand detailed knowledge of JavaScript.

+While the project overall is licensed via the GPL 3.0, the short example story files are also provided under an all-permissive license.

 For now, see the Curveship site for more information and documentation:

 https://nickm.com/curveship/